-- 1. Effective 30 days after ratification of this Agreement the University will implement this Article. - 2.
-Paid leave will be provided at 100% of the Resident's applicable base wages at the time of the leave event. - 3.
-The Resident's benefits will continue while the Resident is taking an approved leave under this Article. - 4.
-A Resident need not be eligible for leave under the Family Medical Leave Act (FMLA) or California Family Rights Act (CFRA) in order to use the leaves described in this Article. - a.
-However, if a Resident on an approved leave under this Article is also eligible for Family Medical Leave (FML) under Article 13.04, section (A), up to six (6) workweeks of leave shall run concurrently with FML.
+a.
+Unless otherwise stated, effective sixty (60) days from ratification of this Agreement the University will implement this Article.

-5. By accepting the paid leave benefits described in this Article, the Union declines to participate in the systemwide Pay for Family Care and Bonding (PFCB) benefit, which currently offers eight weeks of leave at 70% of wages for employees who are eligible for leave under FMLA and/or CFRA.
+- b.
+Paid leave will be provided at 100% of the Resident's applicable base wages at the time of the leave event. - c.
+The Resident's benefits will continue while the Resident is taking an approved leave under this Article. - d.
+A Resident need not be eligible for leave under the Family Medical Leave Act (FMLA) or California Family Rights Act (CFRA) in order to use the leaves described in this Article. - e.
+However, if a Resident on an approved leave under this Article is also eligible for Family Medical Leave (FML) under Article 13, Leaves of Absence, Section D, up to six (6) workweeks of leave shall run concurrently with FML. - f.
+Residents are responsible to make up any missed training time as determined by accreditation or Board standards as interpreted by the Program Director.
+Any required additional training time shall be completed after the end of the academic year.
+Determinations regarding additional training and the timing of such training is at the sole, non-grievable discretion of the University.
+By accepting the paid leave benefits described in this Article, the Union declines to participate in the systemwide Pay for Family Care and Bonding (PFCB) benefit, which currently offers eight weeks of leave at 70% of wages for employees who are eligible for leave under FMLA and/or CFRA.

-B. Paid Parental Leave
+2. Paid Parental Leave